anhinga/fluid/AtPartyTalk.md

 enough to conveniently program cellular automata, so not Shadertoy :-) )

-You'll have full control and you will be able to try your own dataflow ideas this way (which might be more problematic, if you use a specialized dataflow framework made by someone else).
+You'll have full control and you will be able to try your own dataflow ideas this way.
+(If you use a specialized dataflow framework made by someone else, then you will not have full control, and it might be problematic to try your own dataflow idea).